imagej/imagej.github.io/_pages/scripting/groovy/ides.md

 #### With the same groovy version than Fiji

-If you have installed and configured your IDE with the same Groovy version than Fiji, you should be able to run your script directly through IntelliJ.
+If you have installed and configured your IDE with the same Groovy version that Fiji has, you should be able to run your script directly through IntelliJ.

 #### With any groovy version

 Another solution to run the script in Fiji is to open the same groovy script in the script editor.
 If you modify the file in the IDE, save it and then select back the script editor, the file will detect that it has been modified and will ask for refresh.
-You can then run the script by clicking on the **run** button
+You can then run the script by clicking on the {% include button label="Run" %} button.